 - Scatter Diagram with Weakest (or no) Correlation

 Strong positive correlation means there is a clearly visible upward trend from left to right; a strong negative correlation means there is a clearly visible downward trend from left to right.
 A weak correlation means the trend, up of down, is less clear.
 A flat line from left to right is the weakest correlation, as it is neither positive nor negative.
 A scatter diagram with no correlation shows that the independent variable does not affect the dependent variable.

 Scatter Diagram with Strong Positive Correlation

 This type of diagram is also known as Scatter Diagram with Positive Slant.

 In positive slant, the correlation will be positive, i.e. as the value of x increases, the value of y will also increase.
 You can say that the slope of straight line drawn along the data points will go up.
 The pattern will resemble the straight line.

 For example, if the temperature goes up, cold drink sales will also go up.

 Scatter Diagram with Weak Positive Correlation

 Here as the value of x increases the value of y will also tend to increase, but the pattern will not closely resemble a straight line.

 Scatter Diagram with Strong Negative Correlation

 This type of diagram is also known as Scatter Diagram with Negative Slant.

 In negative slant, the correlation will be negative, i.e. as the value of x increases, the value of y will decrease.
 The slope of a straight line drawn along the data points will go down.

 For example, if the temperature goes up, sales of winter coats goes down.

 Scatter Diagram with Weak Negative Correlation

 Here as the value of x increases the value of y will tend to decrease, but the pattern will not be as well defined.

 In this type of chart, you are not able to see any kind of relationship between the two variables.
-It might just be a blob of points with no visible trend, or it might simply be a straight, flat row of points.
+It might just be a series of points with no visible trend, or it might simply be a straight, flat row of points.
 In either case, the independent variable has no effect on the second variable (it is not dependent).